StephanieNight/Demo-BI/README.md

 with the following connection string working :
 `Server=.;Database=BI_Dev;Trusted_Connection=True`

-if you need to use an other database change the hardcoded connection string in `ServiceCollectionExtensions` and `BIDatabaseFactory`
+If you need to use an other database change the hardcoded connection string in `ServiceCollectionExtensions` and `BIDatabaseFactory`

 ## CLI setup